This article describes the Network Settings page of the Datto BCDR device GUI.

 - IP Mode lets you switch each NIC between DHCP and static.
 Datto recommends leaving leave the IP Mode set to DHCP.
 If your network requires a static IP address, you can configure one here.

-If the IP Mode is set to Static, you will be able to set the IP Address, Netmask, and Gateway values.
-You cannot change network settings while DHCP is checked.
+If you choose the Static IP mode, you will be able to set the IP Address, Netmask, and Gateway values.
+You cannot change network settings while DHCP is selected.

 Both the switch and the protected machine must support Jumbo Frames, and have this feature turned on.
 Your environment must also employ gigabit networking.
 Support for Jumbo Frames and their maximum transmission unit may vary from vendor to vendor.